Latest Update: 28 October 2017

 r = degree of relatedness

-r(degree of relatedness) The probability that 2 alleles in 2 different individuals are shared by descent.
+in 2 different individuals are shared by descent.

-Note that this definition of r is very similar to the definition of the inbreeding cofficient F, which is the probability that two alleles in a single individual are shared by descent.
+definition of the inbreeding cofficient F, which is the probability that

 To calculate r, draw the arrows of relationship connecting the actor and recipient and indicate the proportion of shared alleles for each step.
 Next multiply the proportions for each unique path and sum the paths together.